solmazsm/GaussChain/README.md

 # EDBT 2026 Submission
 # Gaussian Attack Detection in Incentive-Token-Based Federated Learning
 This repository contains the implementation for detecting the Gaussian attack in incentive-token-based federated learning systems, as presented in our EDBT 2026 submission.
-The code supports both attack simulation and blockchain-based auditing mechanisms to ensure transparency and security in FL environments.
+The code supports both attack and blockchain-based auditing mechanisms to ensure transparency and security in FL environments.

 # Contents
 Attack Simulation: Implements the Gaussian attack where colluding clients inject controlled noise to manipulate token rewards.